d0u9/Linux-Device-Driver/01_Introduction_to_Linux_and_Device_Drivers/01_the_linux_kernel.md

 "rc" versions until the point that the code is believed to be stable enough.
 Then, a new stable kernel is spawned, and a new circle is started.

-If the contributor luckily misses the merge window, the best thing he may do is wait for the next circle.
-However, this rule is not unbreakable; emergency fixes or patches to fatal security problems are permitted to merge into even the merge window is closed.
+If the contributor unluckily misses the merge window, the best thing he may do is wait for the next circle.
+However, this rule has exceptions; emergency fixes or patches to fatal security problems are permitted to merge even if the merge window is closed.

 ## Loadable Modules